vilasvarghese/linux/Readme.md

 Examples:

+Rename a file (same directory, new name):

-Rename a file: mv old_name.txt new_name.txt
+mv old_name.txt new_name.txt

-Move a file to a different directory: mv document.odt /home/your_username/Downloads/
+Move a file to a different directory:

+mv document.odt /home/your_username/Downloads/
+# Or to a relative path:
+mv my_image.jpg ../archive/images/
-Move a directory: mv project_old project_archive/
+Move a directory:

+mv project_old project_archive/
+This moves the entire project_old directory and its contents into the project_archive directory.

 Common Options:

--i (interactive): Prompts before overwriting.
+-i (interactive): Prompts before overwriting an existing file.
+Recommended.

 -v (verbose): Shows what's being moved/renamed.

-rm (Remove) - Deleting Files and Directories
+9. rm (Remove) - Deleting Files and Directories 🗑️
 The rm command is used to remove (delete) files or directories.
-Use rm with extreme caution, as deleted files are generally not recoverable.
+Use rm with extreme caution, as deleted files are generally not recoverable, especially on Linux where there's no "Recycle Bin" equivalent for command-line deletions.

 Purpose: To delete files or directories.